-How to Align Your Influencer and Content Marketing Strategy
+How to Align Your Influencer Marketing and Content Marketing Strategies

 In the past several years, content marketing has blown every other digital marketing strategy out of the water.
 It has proven to be an effective way to attract, nurture and inspire customers of all kinds.
 But with so much content on the web, customers are turning to influencers they trust to filter out the noise and focus on the good stuff.
 In fact, brands and PR professionals are taking serious note and are getting in on the action.
 Social Media Today reports “74% of global marketers reported they will use ‘influence marketing’ as part of their marketing strategy in the next 12 months.”

 While content marketing and influencer marketing are often thought of separately, the two actually go hand in hand.
 “Creating remarkable content is the first step to an effective strategy but if nobody actually interacts with your content it’s a lost effort.
 Finding the key influencers that will amplify content is the next step.
 This is where content marketing and influencer marketing become best friends in modern marketing,” says Arthur Hilhorst.

 So how do you harness your influencer strategy to inform your content marketing?

 The influencers you want to work with are, of course, content marketers as well.
 By observing their content, it can inform your own content marketing strategy.

 With the proliferation of content on the web, you can certainly start to drown in it but listening through your influencers allows you to filter out that unnecessary noise.
 When it comes to staying ahead in the content game, you don’t need to listen to everyone.
 By listening through your influencers, you will be able to see what topics influencers are presenting to their readers, what content works and where you might fit into that puzzle.
 In fact, it might spark some ideas as to how you two can partner together or how you might approach a similar partnership.